Language Integrated Query: Where

+SelectMany

 For a user-provided mapping from collection elements to collections, semantically two steps are performed.
 First, every element is mapped to its corresponding collection.
 Second, the result of the first step is flattened by one level.
 Select and Where are both implementable in terms of SelectMany, as long as singleton and empty collections are available.
 The translation rules mentioned above still make it mandatory for a LINQ provider to provide the other two operators.
-This implements the bind higher-order function.
+This implements the Bind higher-order function.